MaximilianHoehl/react_docs/README.md

-React: docs, tips and tricks
+# React: docs, tips and tricks
+Each folder contains a README.md for a dedicated topic.